Spanish Navy: The Bourbon era

 During the War of the Polish Succession (1733–38), a renewed attempt to regain the lost Italian territories for the Bourbon dynasty was successful; with the French as allies and the British and Dutch neutral, Spain launched a campaign by sea and retook Sicily and southern Italy from Austria.
 In the War of Jenkins' Ear, the navy showed it was able to maintain communications with the American colonies and resupply Spanish forces in Italy in the face of British naval opposition.
 The navy played an important part in the decisive Battle of Cartagena de Indias in modern-day Colombia, where a massive British invasion fleet and army were defeated by a smaller Spanish force commanded by able strategist Blas de Lezo.
 This Spanish victory prolonged Spain's supremacy in the Americas until the early 19th century.
 The program of naval renovation was continued and by the 1750s the Spanish navy had outstripped the Dutch to become the third most powerful in the world, behind only those of Britain and France.

 Joining France against Britain near the end of the Seven Years' War (1756–63), the navy failed to prevent the British capturing Havana, during which the Spanish squadron present was also captured.
-In the American War of Independence (1775–83), the Spanish navy was essential to the establishment, in combination with the French and Dutch navies, of a numerical advantage that stretched British naval resources.
+In the American War of Independence (1775–83), the Spanish Navy was essential to the establishment, in combination with the French and Dutch navies, of a numerical advantage that stretched British naval resources.
 They played a vital role, along with the French and Dutch, in maintaining military supplies to the American rebels.
-The navy also played a key role in the Spanish army led operations that defeated the British in Florida.
-The bulk of the purely naval combat on the allied side fell to the French navy, although Spain achieved lucrative successes with the capture of two great British convoys meant for the resupply of British forces and loyalists in North America.
+The navy also played a key role in the Spanish Army-led operations that defeated the British in Florida.
+The bulk of the purely naval combat on the allied side fell to the French Navy, although Spain achieved lucrative successes with the capture of two great British convoys meant for the resupply of British forces and loyalists in North America.
 Joint operations with France resulted in the capture of Menorca but failed in the siege of Gibraltar.
+This time also marked the creation of fuerzas sutiles, a long-lasting and successful policy based on gunboats and small vessels armed with heavy artillery.